 From Zante you can easily sail north to beautiful Kefalonia.
 There is stunning scenery and tasty food to be had at the many harbours dotted about the coast.
 Be sure to try Kefalonia meat pie!

 Even the most high-profile movie companies have spotted Corfu’s lush beauty.
 As one of the first Greek islands to embrace tourism, this place continues to be a favourite destination for Greeks and foreign nationals alike.

 Despite the flocking tourists, many of the seaside towns in Corfu have maintain their natural charm and splendour.
 Check out Spianada Square and the plethora of museums that help illustrate Corfu’s rich historical past.

 Santorini can be crowded in peak tourist season.
 People flock to Santorini on sailing holidays because of it’s beauty.
 But also you’ll find a volcano, hot springs, great architecture and grand beaches.

 The capital city of Fira is perched 1500 feet above the ocean.
 It is reached via either a cable car or donkey ride up the hill.
 And there are some amazing beaches to be found, such as Perivolos, Kamari, Perissa, and Agios Georgios.

 Where ever you sail in Greece you are in for a treat.
 Do not forget your camera!

-Do you agree with the islands we have included?
+Do you agree with our selection of where to sail in Greece?
 Drop a comment below and to let us know your best Greek Islands for sailing holidays.
-Also check out our other Greece sailing discounts as you could save a fortune.
+Also check out our other Greece sailing holidays as you could save a fortune.